geopandas/geopandas/CODE_OF_CONDUCT.md

-# Project Jupyter Code of Conduct
+# GeoPandas Code of Conduct

-Project Jupyter is an engaged and respectful community made up of people from all over the world.
-Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and beyond.
+Behind GeoPandas is an engaged and respectful community made up of people from all over the world and of wide range of backgrounds.
 Naturally, this implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is
 welcome: the best solutions to hard problems rarely come from a single angle.